This Is What A Stampin’ Up! Demonstrator Logo Should Look Like

 Secondary Logo and Logo Mark

-Steffi recognized early on to use social media to her advantage.
-She is most of all very active on Youtube and Instagram.
-Therefore we developed customised templates that she can alter as she need for her posts.
+Steffi recognized early on that she would need to use social media to her advantage.
+She is very active on YouTube and Instagram most of all.
+So I turned her new branding into customized social media templates that she could alter as needed for her posts.

-We used the hexagon from the main logo as the basic shape.
-Steffi can choose from different variations and adjust the colors to the respective posts.
+I used the hexagon from the main logo to form the basic shape.
+From there, Steffi can choose different placements of the shape, and even adjust the colors for each post!